 The attraction of scientists, artists, poets, and writers to the foothills of Shahdag is not just the language, the alphabet, the traditions of the people living here, but also the fascinating beauty of nature.
 The Khinalig Territory of Guba District has been declared "Khinalig State Historical-Architectural and Ethnographic Reserve" on December 19, 2007.
 Khinalig village with old history has its geographical location and unique architectural location.
 There are museums, fire worshipers temple of the middle age, Khidir Nabi tomb, Sheikh Shahbuz, Abu Muslim Muslim Mosques, caves, and numerous unexplored archeological sites.

-There is Khinalig State Museum of Historical-Architectural and Ethnographic Fund", "Khinalig Historical and Ethnographic Museum," Private Home Museum of Badalov Hajibala, Khinalig Art House, various guest houses, historic and administrative buildings, etc. available in in the village.
+There is Khinalig State Museum of Historical-Architectural and Ethnographic Fund", "Khinalig Historical and Ethnographic Museum," Private Home Museum of Badalov Hajibala, Khinalig Art House, various guest houses, historic and administrative buildings, etc. available in the village.

-One of the most impressive monuments here is Ateshgah.
+One of the most impressive monuments there is Ateshgah.
 It is located 5 km north of Khinalig at the southern slope of the Heydar Aliyev peak.
 It is called Ateshgah because it is a burning gas from the ground.
 Ateshgah is considered a sacred place as the first belief of the people of Khinalig was fire-worship.
 Ateshgah is of interest and recreational area for ecotourism.
 The fireplace temple is of particular importance to tourists from India, who are members of the Zoroastrian religion today.

 From the village, you can go up the mountain road to the Shah Plateau and climb the Gizil Gaya (3700 meters).
 One of the closest villages here is Laza, a Lezgi village on the banks of the Gusar River.
 Thirty kilometers can be reached either by horse or by mountain trail.
 Khinalig residents can arrange horse rides for tourists to Shah Nabat Plateau, where national wrestling, horse racing, and markets are held.
 There are also hiking tours to the Griz and other villages from Khinalig.